How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 A “bad” pool header suggests that the memory allocation process has been corrupted or improperly handled, leading to system instability.

-The “Bad Pool Header” error in Windows 11 is primarily caused by issues related to memory allocation and can be attributed to several factors.
+Computerhome describes the “Bad Pool Header” error in Windows 11 as primarily caused by memory allocation issues and can be attributed to several factors.
 One of the most common causes is faulty RAM, which can lead to read/write errors and corrupt the memory pool header.
 Additionally, problems with device drivers, particularly outdated or incompatible ones, can also trigger this error.

 Again, issues with the hard drive, such as bad sectors or a misconfigured drive, can affect the system’s ability to allocate memory properly.
 Software conflicts, including incompatible applications or antivirus programs, can also contribute to the error.

-Furthermore, hardware issues, such as a failing power supply or overclocked memory that is not stable, may lead to the “Bad Pool Header” error.
-In some cases, the error can be caused by a corrupted Windows registry or system files, which can disrupt the memory management processes.
+Furthermore, hardware issues, such as a failing power supply or unstable overclocked memory, may cause the “Bad Pool Header” error.
+In some cases, the error can be caused by a corrupted Windows registry or system files that disrupt memory management processes.

 Disconnect external devices and Restart